-2 2
+1 [5340] 2

-Figure 9-589cz—Quiet Time Period Setup

-The Control field of values 0 indicate the Quiet Time Content is for Quiet Time Period Setup operation.
+Figure 9-589cz—Quiet Time Content subfield format in Quiet Time Period Setup subtype

-The Quiet Duration field is set to duration, expressed in TUsno larger than the value indicated in the Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA.
+The Quiet Period Duration field is set to the duration of the quiet time period, , [5340] in units of 32 microseconds, that is no larger than the value indicated in the Quiet Period Interval subtype field of the Quiet Time Period Request subtype sent by the requester HE STA.

-The Vendor Specific Service ID field indicates a specified operation, and the HE STA supporting it can transmit frames.
-The Vendor Specific Service ID field contains a public unique identifier assigned by the IEEE.
+The [3041] Service Specific Identifier field indicates a specified peer-to-peer operation, and the HE STA supporting it can transmit frames.
+Value for the [3041] Service Specific Identifier field contains an identifier assigned by the peer-to-peer operation.

-9.4.2.242.3 Quiet Time Period Request
+9.4.2.242.3 Quiet Time Period Request [5770]

-The Quiet Time Period Request defines a periodic sequence of quiet periods that the requester HE STA requests the responder AP to schedule.
+The Quiet Time Period Request subtype defines a periodic sequence of quiet time periods that the requester HE STA requests the responder HE AP to schedule.

-The Content of Quiet Time Period Request is shown Figure 9-589da (Quiet Time Period Request).
+The content of the Quiet Time Content subfield in the Quiet Time Period Request subtype is shown in Figure 9-589da (Quiet Time Period Request subtype).